 - It provides access to published reports on markets, products and trade statistics, business opportunities, and government policies.

-IT-BPM industry in India stood at US$ 167 billion FY18
+The IT-BPM industry in India stood at US$ 181 billion FY19

 Source: Assocham, EY, Ministry of Electronics and Information Technology, Economic times, Nasscom.